ldbv-by/bav4/README.md

 Contains the built-in dependency injection.
 The central configuration is done in `config.js`.

-Mostly services are beeing injected in order to be interchangeable.
+The common type for injection are service classes.
-Services may retrieve data from an external source by using a provider function.
-Such providers are also interchangeable.
+Service classes may retrieve data from an external source by using a provider function.
+Such provider functions are also interchangeable.
 Services and provider functions whose names start with 'BVV' are focusing on the LDBV context and infrastructure.

 ### `src/modules`